Camp Counselor

 Lancaster Friends School seeks candidates with a demonstrated commitment to diversity, equity, inclusion, and justice.
 LFS believes diversity is an essential aspect of our lives and education, and we welcome faculty, staff, and students of any race, color, ethnic background, religion, gender, gender identity and expression, sexual orientation, age, family structure, and socio-economic background.

-Lancaster Friends School offers a salary appropriate to qualifications and experience, health insurance stipend, retirement plan, and tuition benefit in a supportive and collaborative educational community.
+Lancaster Friends School offers a salary appropriate to qualifications and experience and tuition benefit in a supportive and collaborative educational community.

 Interested candidates should submit a cover letter, resume, and a list of three references to acarty@lancasterfriends.org.